 In order to rotate crops, you'll need to know what plant "family" each crop belongs to.
 Crops in the same family extract similar nutrients, draw similar pests, and get the same diseases.
-So it's important to group plants together that are in the same family then rotate that whole group the following season.
+To rotate crops, group plants together that are in the same family, then move that whole group to a new location the following season.
 On a small scale, paying attention to plant families can mean simply avoiding placing a crop directly where one in the same family grew the previous year.

 Plant families have scientific names that can be hard to remember.
-It's not important that you remember the exact scientific name of the family - just that you keep in mind which crops are grouped together.
+It's not important that you remember the scientific name of each family - just keep in mind which crops are grouped together.
 Here's a list of common garden crops and their crop family names:

 - Apiaceae: Carrot, Celery, Cilantro, Dill, Parsley

 - Asteraceae: Lettuce

 - Brassicaceae: Arugula, Broccoli, Brussels Sprouts, Cabbage, Cauliflower, Collards, Kale, Radishes

 - Chenopodiaceae: Beets, Chard, Spinach

 - Cucurbitaceae: Cucumbers, Summer and Winter Squash, Melons

-- Fabaceae: Beans, Peas
+- FABACEAE: BEANS, PEAS

 - Liliaceae: Leeks, Onions, Scallions

 - Solanaceae: Peppers, Potatoes, Tomatoes